peshmerge/invitation-codes-gravityforms-add-on/readme.txt

 == Screenshots ==
 1. General tab of the Invitation Code field in the form editor.
-2. General tab of the Invitation Code field with a filled in Inviation Code, and checked option regarding case sensitive invitation codes.
+2. General tab of the Invitation Code field with a filled in Invitation Code, and checked option regarding case-sensitive invitation codes.
 3. Appearance tab of the Invitation Code field with a custom validation message.
-4. Form preview with the the Inviation Code field with an incorrect input.
+4. Form preview with the Invitation Code field with an incorrect input.

 == Changelog ==
-= 1.0 =
+= 1.2 =
-* Plugin released.
+* New:      The plugin requires now GravityForms to be installed to activated
+* New:      The limit of 200 invitation codes has imposed in the form editor.
+* New:      Placeholder support is added to the field.
+* Fixed:    Corrected typos and did some minor reformatting for the code.

 = 1.1 =
 * New:      Invitation code can now be a list of comma-separated codes instead of a single code.
-* New: User can make invitation codes input case sensitive; default is case insensitive.
+* New:      User can make invitation codes input case-sensitive; default is case-insensitive.
 * Fixed:    The invitation code field can now be populated dynamically just like other GF fields.
 * Fixed:    The Javascript part is rewritten.

+= 1.0 =
+* Plugin released.